 No more.
 That’s capitalism.

-This event is an all new experience for an older man who didn’t think there was anything new to experience.
+This development was an all new experience for an older man who didn’t think there was anything new to experience.

 This was the music that my wife loved when she was 17.

 And as I listened it dawned on me that this moment was mine.
 Neither my daughter or son-in-law were alive when she was seventeen.
 My son-in-law never met my wife who was already gone when he met my daughter.
 And my daughter knew her only as her mom, not as the woman I loved.

 It seemed like a dream; a mind trick.
 Here I was sitting in a car on Thanksgiving in far from home Florida, thinking of the girl only I knew, while riding with the daughter she and I made who was sitting by the son she and her husband had made.